kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

 do the removal, as that might be destructive.
 A cluster admin has to do the removal(s) if they wish to complete the feature state transition.

+#### Story: Misconfiguration (apiservers don't agree)

+Now we turn to more general stories.

+In this case, imagine the three apiservers in a cluster have different settings for a particular feature.
+Today, this means API requests will be treated differently depending on which apiserver they arrive at -- this will cause surprising and hard to debug occasional failures for clients.

+When this KEP is implemented, instead it will work like this:

+* Some apiserver will be leader, and it will put its configured state in the API object as the desired state (server flow).
+* All apiservers will put their configured state as a use in the API (client flow).
+* Since apiservers don't all agree, there will be uses of the "wrong" state and the feature will be stuck in some transitional state, either TurningOn or TurningOff.
+* Admins can notice the incorrect uses from apiserver and correct the command line(s).

+And for features marked as safe to be set centrally, then whichever apiserver is the leader will determine the setting for the whole cluster.

+Misconfiguration as described here is currently possible for all components of the cluster; we describe apiserver in detail because it is the most confusing (it runs both server and client flows).

+#### Story: ?

+TODO: please leave comments on this KEP if I have failed to include some important or confusing story.

 ### Notes/Constraints/Caveats (Optional)